nmdatar/chatapp_replication/README.md

 ### Create Account, Login, Logout

 Since the `CreateAccount` and `Login` function have overlapping abilities, I combined the two functions into one, the `Login` function.
 In the server, I created a dictionary called `usernames` on the server's RAM to store every user and their connectivity.
 The `Login` function checks if the user is registered, if not, it creates a new user and logs them in.
 Otherwise, it simply logs them in.
 The `Logout` receives the client currently logged in and disconnects them from the server and sets their connectivity in the `usernames` dictionary.
+I created my Client so that each client can only access one terminal, so the logout function automatically logs out the current user without asking for username.

 ### List Accounts